In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-Your hosting provider typically sets a limit for PHP memory on your server and if you exceed this limit this can lead to a 500 internal server error.
+Web hosting companies normally set a limit for PHP memory on your server and if you exceed this limit this will result in a 500 internal server error.

 If the server error is caused by PHP memory limits being exceeded, the simple way to fix this is to increase the limit.

-You can ask your web hosting provider to do this, or see this tutorial for more information:
+You can ask your web hosting company to do this, or see the tutorial below for more information:

 WordPress Plugin Or Theme Conflicts

 If the error is caused by conflicts between plugins or themes installed on your site, you may be able to solve the issue by deactivating and testing your plugins and themes one-by-one until you find the culprit(s).